SROP Soccer

 • Glasses must be for prescription-wear only and frames must be safety or sports approved.

-4. Minimum Players: Each team must have a minimum of seven players from its roster at the assigned starting time of the game (10 minute waiting period for 7:00 pm game only) or they forfeit.
-A forfeit by one team will be scored 1-0, by both teams 1-1
+4. Minimum Players: Each team must have a minimum of seven players from its roster or assigned subs at the starting time of the game or they forfeit.
+A forfeit by one team will be scored 1-0 and by both teams 1-1.

-5. Substitutions: Substitutions during the match are allowed on any dead ball with consent of referee.
+5. Substitutions: Substitutions, including those for goalkeeper, during the match are allowed on any dead ball with consent of the referee.
 Each team is allowed an unlimited number of substitutions during the match.
+Any player can play goalkeeper at any time.
+However, players registered as 100% goalkeepers cannot be replaced in goal and play on the field at any time.

-6. Ties and Tie-Breakers: Regular season games are allowed to end in a tie.
-For all playoff games that are tied at the end of regulation (except for the championship game), games will be decided by kicks from the penalty mark. (no extra time).
-For the championship game, two 15-minute periods will be added (no golden goal); if it is still tied at the end of the two over-time periods, the game will be decided by kicks from the penalty mark.
-Any eleven players who have played in the game are eligible to take penalty kicks (do not have to be on the pitch when time expires); if one team has less than eleven players eligible for penalty kicks, the opposing team must reduce its number of eligible players to equate.
+6. Regular Season Ties and Playoff Tie-Breakers: Regular season games are allowed to end in a tie.
+For all playoff games that are tied at the end of regulation, games will be decided by kicks from the penalty spot with no extra time.
+At the discretion of the commissioner and communicated to the managers prior to the game, for the championship game, two 10 or 15-minute periods will be added.
+There will be a golden goal during extra time.
+If the championship game is still tied at the end of two extra time periods or if extra time is not played, the game will be decided by kicks from the penalty spot.
+Any eleven players who have played in the game are eligible to take spot kicks.
+Players do not have to be on the pitch when time expires.
+One of the eleven players must be the player assigned to play goal during the spot kicks.
+Any player can play goalkeeper for playoff spot kicks.
+If one team has fewer than eleven players eligible for penalty kicks, the opposing team must reduce its number of eligible players to provide an equal number of penalty takers.

 7. Penalty for Cards: If a player (goalies included) receives a yellow card he must immediately sit out five minutes except when playing with only seven players (replacement allowed).
 If a player receives a red card he must sit out the rest of that game (replacement not allowed) and his team’s next game.
 The player receiving the red card may request a sub effective as of his next game, but must still serve the one-game suspension when he returns from the sub period.